afragen/git-updater/README.md

 Instead of the `GitHub Theme URI` header you will need to use the `Bitbucket Theme URI` header.

 The `Bitbucket Branch` header is supported for both plugins and themes.

+## GitLab Support

+Instead of the `GitHub Plugin URI` header you will need to use the `GitLab Plugin URI` header.

+Instead of the `GitHub Theme URI` header you will need to use the `GitLab Theme URI` header.

+The `GitLab Branch` header is supported for both plugins and themes.

+You must set a GitLab private token.
+Go to your GitLab profile page under Edit Account.
+From here you can retrieve or reset your GitLab private token.

 ## Private Repositories